Interior for Home Sale - Brooklyn

 3) Replace / Re-purpose Old Furniture

 You may not have to purchase entire new furniture sets but that old couch with the cat claw marks won't do.
 To save money, be creative and source classics from antique shops, Housing Works or Craigslist.
 TJ Maxx has really affordable furniture and fixings that are perfect for this purpose.
 You can also re-upholster and/or varnish/paint existing furniture to give it a newer look.
-For visual inspiration check out the Architectural Digest website.
+For visual inspiration check out the Architectural Digest and the New York Spaces websites.

 4) Double your prep time!